unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/cns-uns-comparison.md

 ### Easier Data Retrieval

-The next difference is that unlike CNS, UNS doesn’t have separate resolver contracts for domains.&#x20;
+The next difference is that unlike CNS, UNS doesn’t have separate resolver contracts for domains.

 * Resolution data is stored within the registry itself which allows retrieving data in a single smart contract call.
 * This change removes unnecessary events and functions that were used for setting custom resolvers, thus improving optimizations.